Photo of “Coupled” by Michael Baggarly, provided by Michael Baggarly

-However, Baggarly, well known for his obscure pieces involving wood and metal, had a knack for creating things long before he was introduced to the CNC plasma cutter.
+However, Baggarly, well known for his obscure pieces involving wood and metal, had a knack for creating things long before he was introduced to the CNC Best Plasma Cutter.

 A Kentucky native, Baggarly grew up in a family of coal miners.
 As a teenager, he was a sign painter and did custom graphics in his free time.
 After high school, he worked in the oil industry for five years.
 Art was still a hobby for him though, and his wife, who was taking college art classes at the time, convinced him to pursue an art degree.
 So at about age 26, Baggarly started college as a ceramics major, but finished with a degree in sculpture.